REPORT

 | Alfa Romeo | 74,722 | 79.1 |

-High-volume brands shape the real-world picture
+High-volume brands tell the clearest story

-The dataset also groups brands by origin label, splitting them into unknown and GB.
-The unknown group accounts for 27,710,588 tests and posts an 84.4 pass rate.
-The GB group covers 11,147,195 tests and records 80.3.
+The findings also group brands into two origin buckets: unknown and GB.
+The unknown group accounts for 27,710,588 tests and an 84.4 pass rate.
+The GB group accounts for 11,147,195 tests and an 80.3 pass rate.

 | Origin | Tests | Pass rate |